The Rappers Who Keep Dropping Tracks About World War II — And The Government That Loves Them

 PiS hammered on the claim, organizing monthly vigils calling for the “truth” about Smolensk, while a new network of right-wing media outlets spread the conspiracy allegations.
 They claimed Tusk was a pawn of a hostile power, and charged him with treason when he later left Poland to become president of the European Council.
 By 2015 nearly a quarter of Poles believed there was a cover-up of Smolensk.

 That’s the year PiS won a majority in Parliament promising to restore Poland’s pride and to keep out Muslim refugees.
-And it solidified its power with opponents say is sustained assault on the media and the historical record.
+And it solidified its power with what opponents say is sustained assault on the media and the historical record.

 If you think that the previous government covered up a Russian assassination of Poland’s president, then it’s not a stretch to believe that authorities will lie about anything.
 And there was a new network of right-wing news sites and social media accounts to convince the public they had long been duped.